-1.5.4 Drill Types
+1.5.4 Drill types

 There are two acceptable drill configurations and trial design will depend on the type used.
-See 1.3.2
+See 1.3.

-1.5.5 Timing of Sowing
+1.5.5 Timing of sowing and seedbed preparation

-Trials should be drilled as soon as all seed is received (23rd August) and the final sowing list is known.
+Trials should be drilled as soon as possible after all seed is received (target: 23rd August) and the final sowing list is known.
+To minimise the risk of damage by cabbage stem flea beetles, adequate soil moisture and good soil/seed contact is vital to promote rapid establishment so that plants quickly pass through the vulnerable early seedling stage.
 Where possible, the drilling of the trial should be timed to coincide with that of the surrounding farm crop.